Table of Contents

 We launched our canoes at about 11 AM under clear skies.
 The first few hours of paddling were extremely peaceful, with no signs of anyone else or even civilization.

 The only thing we had to watch for were rocks.
-The river is quite shallow in summer.
+The Red Deer River is quite shallow in summer.
 In the first hour, we had to avoid more large rocks than at any other time over the next two days of paddling.

-Eventually we see cows – a recurring sight along the river.
+Eventually we see cows – a recurring sight along the Red Deer River.
 We also saw a lone large bull who cried and cried for the females across the river.
 Poor guy.

 You really need to plan ahead if you want a good spot to pull over as there aren’t a lot, especially ones with trees.
 After a few hours of steady paddling we noticed a large clump of cottonwoods on river right with a wide gravely area to pull in.